danielfullmer/pinecube-nixos/README.md

 Is not in currently in DTB at all.
 Maybe use sun7i-a20 as example.
 It has a "codec" block.
 See the S3 manual, grep for I2S/PCM.

+## Power Supply
+See `/sys/class/power_supply/axp20x-ac`.
+See `/sys/class/power_supply/axp20x-battery/{status,capacity}`.
+Green LED if power is on.
+Red LED if battery is charging.